SChinchi/LogViewer/README.md

 - Diagnostics
   - List any mods not loading due to missing dependencies.
   - Capture mods that corrupt code with bad IL.
-  - List any mods that crash on their Awake (includes `BepInEx.Bootstrap.Chainloader:Start()` in the stack trace).

 ## How to build